Chemical Formula of Borax

 - Na2B4O7 is extensively used in the manufacture of optical and hard glasses.

-- It used as an antiseptic in medicine and manufacturing of enamel.
+- Borax used as an antiseptic in medicine and manufacturing of enamel and pest control like boric acid.

 - Due to the low solubility of calcium and magnesium borates, it used as a water softener.

-- Borax uses in giving glaze to pottery, stiffening candle-wicks and in laundering.
+- Borax powder uses for preparation of glaze to pottery, stiffening candle-wicks, and laundering.